The Macclesfield Canal - Pubs!

 Bollington

 • For descriptions and locations (with map) of all the Bollington pubs, cafés, restaurants and hotels see the Happy Valley web site pub pages.
-There is a huge range of excellent meals available, way beyond what might be expected in such a small town.
-Some examples follow ...
+There is a huge range of excellent meals available, not to mention the real ales, way beyond what might be expected in such a small town.
+They even have two prize winning breweries!

 • The Windmill Inn; Whiteley Green, downhill 250m from br.25, good food.
 Booking advised for evenings 01625-574222.